Power of the powerless and vioce of the Voiceless

 So, the work of identifying people to volunteer to be city ambassadors went into full swing.

+For two consecutive weeks, visits to the dwelling units by the officials and our Aashray Abhiyan team began.
+Our job was to create a needs assessment for basic amenities for the community.
+The process was tough but also very rewarding.
 We made an early morning visit to the dwelling units — at 7:00 am so that the people would be available!
 With their consent we would be in a position to get them toilets and water connections.
 As we visited the dwelling units, a thought always lingered in the back of our minds: we hope it will happen, or else we will lose the faith of the people.

-Being given the authority to work with the city managers and take them around to the dwelling units has helped us in monitoring the work.
+The commissioner of Patna Municipal Corporation visits one of the settlements.
+(Provided photo) Being given the authority to work with the city managers and take them around to the dwelling units has helped us in monitoring the work.
 The work is slow but finally we have broken into the system and are putting pressure on the contractors to speed it up.

 As I sit back and reflect on this initiative, I ask myself: why don't people assigned to a job work conscientiously?
 "If the previous commissioners had done their work, this load would not be so huge," said Mr. Suman, the commissioner of Patna Municipal Corporation.
 Having an officer who wants to make things happen is not sufficient; the men down the line should carry the same ethos.
 Another thing I think about is the growing indifference and lack of sensitivity among us to the needs of others; a call to duty is imperative to keep the society moving.